-Criminal justice is a highly-respected, specialized, and also quite rewarding field.
+Criminal justice is a highly respected, specialized, and also quite rewarding field.
 Whether one is shifting career paths or intending to join college, this post will prove quite helpful to those considering a career in criminal justice.

 Understanding Criminal Justice

-Most people use the terms criminal justice and criminology interchangeable.
+Most people use the terms criminal justice and criminology interchangeably.
 However, the two are quite different.
 Criminology involves the study of crime, its causes, charges, and consequences.
 On the other hand, criminal justice studies crime from the system’s perspective.
 Therefore, students are taught how to detect crimes and how to detain, try, and punish criminals.